By FLORIDA BAPTIST WITNESS

 Children who have long been marginalized were also the focus at Scott’s bill-signing ceremony for what many lawmakers called the “normalcy bill” (HB 215/SB 164).
 It allows foster parents to use their own judgment on extracurricular activities for the kids in their care.
 Before, state concerns about liability kept foster kids from driving a car or taking trips with their families, classmates or teams.

-First Lady Ann Scott was on hand for its signing and made a plea for more foster parents.
+First Lady Ann Scott was on hand made a plea for more foster parents.

 “The sacrifices foster parents make are great, but the rewards are even greater,” she said.
 “I encourage more Floridians to consider sharing their homes and their hearts with children in need.”

-Jerry Haag, president of Florida Baptist Children’s Homes, said he was “excited” about the law, praising Scott and Department of Children and Families Secretary David Wilkins.
+Jerry Haag, president of Florida Baptist Children’s Homes, said he was “excited” about the law, praising Scott and Families Secretary David Wilkins.

-“Governor Scott and Secretary Wilkins have put forward legislation that will have a powerful positive impact on the children in our foster care homes and the families that care for them,” Haag told Florida Baptist Witness.
+“Governor Scott and the families that care for them,” Haag told Florida Baptist Witness.

 “Foster care has grown tremendously for us as churches are embracing this ministry,” he said, noting his agency is caring for 72 percent more foster children than five years ago.

-“We as the Body of Christ have the opportunity, the calling, and the God-given mandate to care for these precious children,” he said.
+“We as the Body of Christ have the opportunity, the calling, andate to care for these precious children,” he said.
 “HB 215 will allow our foster children greater freedom to simply be children.”

 Life has generally gotten safer for Florida children, according to Wilkins.
 But much of the improvement was due to tragedies.